-1 Goal Name Prevent and End Homeless Goal Description The City has received two rounds of CDBG-CV and two rounds of ESG-CV funds to be used to prevent, prepare for, and respond to COVID-19.
-Specifically, the City will utilize \$2,000,000 of its CDBG-CV funds towards homeless prevention through an emergency rental assistance program for households between 50%-80% AMI and support case management and operations for community agencies partaking in Operation HOME, a regional effort to house 2022 people by the year 2022 and fund the interlocal agreement with \$1,617,309 of CDBG-CV funds to expand shelter partner operations.
-ESG-CV funds of \$9,895,110 will be used to provide rent and utility assistance to households at or below 50% AMI (\$295,239.13); rehabilitate a public facility that will be utilized as a respite shelter (\$275,000); provide support for the Recuperative Care Center operations emergency shelter (\$5,810,617); transportation for homeless to and from essential services (\$820,000), Rapid Rehousing activities for Operation HOME (\$1,704,760.87), and administration costs (\$989,493).
+1 Goal Name Prevent and End Homeless Goal The City has received two rounds of CDBG-CV and two rounds of ESG-CV funds to be used to prevent, prepare for, and respond to COVID-19.
+Specifically, the City will utilize its CDBG-CV funds towards homeless prevention through an Description emergency rental assistance program for households between 50%-80% AMI (\$851,395), to support case management and operations for community agencies partaking in Operation HOME(\$424,297.27), a regional effort to house 2022 people by the year 2022, and to fund the interlocal agreement with \$1,617,309 of CDBG-CV funds to expand shelter partner operations.
+ESG-CV funds of \$9,895,110 will be used to provide rent and utility assistance to households at or below 50% AMI (\$295,239.13); to provide support for the Recuperative Care Center operations emergency shelter (\$5,810,617); transportation for homeless to and from essential services via the Arrow (\$938,277.75), Rapid Rehousing activities for Operation HOME (\$841,965.34), and administration costs (\$989,511).
 The City will focus a large portion of its FY 19/20 ESG, HOPWA, and CDBG funds to prevent and reduce homelessness by working with many qualified agencies and dedicating internal resources to the construction and management of the Homeless Courtyard.
 Services that will be provided during the FY 19/20 include supportive wrap-around services, case management, shelter operations, rapid-rehousing, permanent supportive housing, and emergency rental and utility assistance.
 In addition, the city will use General Fund and Redevelopment Set-Aside funds to support bridge housing and the Homeless Courtyard.
 2 Goal Name Educational enrichment services & supportive prgms Goal Description These funds will be used to provide educational supportive services for low/mod income families and individuals to improve literacy and early childhood education in the community.